georgekoliop/documentation/docs/pipeline-components-and-applications/stream-replicator/configuration/transformations/custom-scripts/javascript-configuration.md

 You can find a guide to writing the scripts themselves - and how the script interfaces with the application - [in the create a script page](./create-a-script.md).

-If a script errors or times out, a [transformation failre](/docs/pipeline-components-and-applications/stream-replicator/concepts/failure-model.md) occurs.
+If a script errors or times out, a [transformation failure](/docs/pipeline-components-and-applications/stream-replicator/concepts/failure-model.md) occurs.

-Scripts are provided to the configuration as base-64 encoded strings - you can base-64 encode a script with `cat script.js | base64`.
+Scripts must be available to the runtime of the application at the path provided in the `script_path` configuration option.
+For docker, this means mounting the script to the container and providing that path.

 Here is an example of a minimal configuration for the custom Javascript script transformation: